 Dobbs says he does not feel like anything was out of the ordinary Monday night.

 "Like any jail there's a lot of noise, ambient noise, doors slamming, constant buzzers, inmates asking constant request," Dobbs said during a 3 p.m. press conference Tuesday.

 The jail is built to hold about 125 inmates.

-The Butler County Sheriff's Office, Poplar Bluff Police Department, Missouri State Highway Patrol and several other law enforcement groups are searching for the inmates.
+The Butler County Sheriff's Office, Poplar Bluff Police Department, Missouri State Highway Patrol and at least four other law enforcement agencies searched for the inmates.

-Quite a few people have called in with information.
+Quite a few people called in with information.

-Police have conducted neighborhood canvasses and checked abandoned houses in the area.
+Police conducted neighborhood canvasses and checked abandoned houses in the area.